The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Townie Original 7D bike is exactly what you expect from its name.
 It has less aggressive, more upright geometry compared to the Priority bicycles.
 As a result, you will feel like you are riding a chopper.

 The Townie brand is known for its high build quality.
-This bike also has one cool perk – partial internal cable routing that makes its design nice and clean.
+This bike also has one cool perk – partial internal cable routing, making its design nice and clean.

-The bike offers 7 gears, so it is good for a hilly city too.
-You can also equip it with various accessories like a bottle cage, rear rack, etc.
+The bike offers 7 gears, so it is also good for a hilly city.
+You can also equip it with various accessories, such as a bottle cage and rear rack.

 What is also really cool is the chain cover.
 Thanks to it, your pants, for example, will not get entangled in the chain, and your ride will be much safer.